sqlwatch/docs/configuration/basics.md

 You may adjust collection schedules to your liking, however, it is not recommended to change the frequency of the `SQLWATCH-LOGGER-PERFORMANCE`.
 It has been optimised to run every minute.
 Apart from reducing [collection granulatiry](https://sqlwatch.io/blog/impact-of-aggregation-on-granularity-and-observability/) it may cause some dashboard to return null data for some aggregation.
 The collector also offloads data from XE sessions and if not run frequently, sessions will start rolling over and overwriting collected data.

-### Retention periods

-Retention periods are configurable for each snapshot and stored in the `[dbo].[sqlwatch_config_snapshot_type]` table in the `[snapshot_retention_days]` column.
-If you are offloading data to a central repository or Azure, you can drop local retention to a day or two.

-The action retention is executed by `SQLWATCH-INTERNAL-RETENTION` and runs every hour by default.

 ### Performance counters